xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 \end{align}$
 </center>

-We can solve this just like we did before to find $m$ and $b$, but there's a secret matrix equation embedded into this system.
+We can solve this just like we did before to find $m$ and $b$, but there's another, sly way we can approach this.
+If we look carefully at the structure of these equations, there's actually a secret matrix relationship embedded into this system.

 <center>
 $